 Female Feature Winners List

 Below is the complete list of female feature winners in Waterford Speedbowl history.
-Remember they include feature event wins only – they do not include heat wins, consi wins or any exhibition type events (Enduros, Powder Puff Derbies, WOW, etc).
-The events below are when the females came out victorious against mostly male competitors.
-1 notes the first female winner in a division at NLWS
+Remember the events below are when the females came out victorious against mostly male competitors.
+Listings in bold indicate the first female winner in that respective division or series at the Speedbowl.

 |October 8, 2006||Talya Orleans||Finale Weekend||Allison Legacy North Series|